Jean-Jacques Burnel: Life and career

-Equipment and sound
+Equipment, Sound, and Influences

 Burnel is noted for his distinctive bass guitar sound and melodic bass lines.
 These are particularly prominent on earlier Stranglers recordings produced by Martin Rushent, such as the hit singles "No More Heroes" and "Peaches".

 In the early days, Burnel's distinctive aggressive sound was created using a Fender Precision Bass with RotoSound roundwound strings played with a plectrum very close to the bridge, through Hiwatt all-valve amplification.
 However, the defining factor was the use of a Marshall 4x12 speaker cabinet in which the speaker cones were ripped, creating a distorted sound.

-Later, he used a Yamaha BB2000, a Steinberger L2 (headless), and a Kinkade acoustic bass.
-He currently plays Shuker JJ Burnel signature basses custom-built in England by Jon Shuker.
+Later, he used a Yamaha BB2000 which he used on the Euroman Tour in 1979, he then used this full time between 1983 and 1985 before switching to a Steinberger L2 (headless) which he used from 1986 to 1989 and then reverted back to the Fender Precision bass for 10 Tour and continued using this until 2006.
+Since 2006, he has used Shuker JJ Burnel signature basses custom-built in England by Jon Shuker.

 He was one of the first bass guitarists to use Trace Elliot amplification when the company began production in 1980.
-He now uses amplification by Ashdown Engineering who have honoured him with his own JJ500 signature amps.
+He now uses amplification by Ashdown Engineering which has honoured him with his own JJ500 signature amps.

+He has cited Noel Redding, Andy Fraser, Jack Bruce, Jerry Scheff, John Entwistle, Ray Brown, Paul Chambers, and Harvey Brooks as influences.

 Personal life

-As of 2015, Burnel was a 7th degree black belt (nanadan) in Shidokan Karate and is head of Shidokan UK.
+As of 2015, Burnel was a seventh-degree black belt (nanadan) in Shidokan Karate and is head of Shidokan UK.
 He is also a motorcyclist and has owned many Triumph motorbikes.